-Currently CEC Building Standards provides structural engineering resource to another local authority (Midlothian) and early exploratory conversations have taken place with East Lothian Council regarding engineer resource.
-We have also collaborated with Argyle and Bute Council and Aberdeen Council on the processing of warrant applications.
+Currently CEC Building Standards provides structural engineering resource to another local authority (Midlothian) and conversations are taking place with East Lothian Council regarding similar engineer resource.
+We have also in the past, collaborated with Argyle and Bute Council and Aberdeen Council on the processing of warrant applications.